Ilyes-Hammadi/django-base-template/README.md

 By default, this project template includes:

-A set of basic templates built from HTML5Boilerplate 4.1.0 and Twitter Bootstrap 3.2.0 (located in the base app, with css and javascript loaded from CloudFlare CDN by default).
+A set of basic templates built from HTML5Boilerplate 4.1.0 and Twitter Bootstrap 3.2.0 Paper (located in the base app, with css and javascript).

 Templating: